 A kiln firing schedule where temperature is eased to the top, then dropped quickly and held at a temperature 100-200F lower.

 Rather than soak (or hold) a kiln at top temperature during a firing, the concept with a drop-and-hold is to approach the top temperature slowly (and only hold for a few minutes) and then drop quickly (by 100-200F) and hold the temperature there instead.
-At that temperature the increased viscosity of the melt is able to overcome the surface tension that maintains surviving bubbles.
-The result is smoother, defect free services.
+At that temperature, the increased viscosity of the melt is able to overcome the surface tension that maintains surviving bubbles.
+The result is smoother, defect-free surfaces.
 Although your glaze manufacturer may not indicate that this type of firing is helpful to finished product quality, your clay body manufacturer may not agree.

 These schedules are often accompanied by a continued controlled drop in temperature through the phase where the melt solidifies (e.g. down to 1400F).
 This improves the appearance of those that variegate and crystallize (but can increase matteness).

 The temperature of the hold is often a matter of experimentation.
 Glazes with plenty of melt fluidity can stay remarkably fluid for hundreds of degrees below the firing temperature.
 The lowest possible hold temperature at which the glaze has sufficient fluidity to heal defects is best.

 The benefits of this type of firing schedule make it worthwhile to learn how to program your own kiln controller.
 Controllers can remember schedules you enter so you only have to do it once.
 At the same time, we recommend becoming cognizant of the accuracy of your controller by verifying it with cones.
 Manually-entered programs are the only way to compensate for this inaccuracy (for example, my controller thinks that cone 6 is 2232F, but 2200F is what drops my self-supporting cone to the right angle).

 Drop-and-hold schedules need to be accompanied by other best practices for success.
 For example, make sure ware is completely dry.
 Apply glazes as evenly as possible (usually by dipping).
 Maintain your dipping glazes at a practical specific gravity and viscosity.
 Use an engobe over the body for functional surfaces that will have a white or clear glaze finish.